Los Angeles Pregnancy Discrimination Lawyer

 Employers are also required to provide reasonable accommodations to pregnant employees upon request, but they are not required to pay the employee while she is on leave.
 Part-time employees are also protected.
 To receive PDL, the employee must be employed by an employer with five or more employees.

-Federal Laws Against Pregnancy Discrimination
+Federal Laws Against Pregnancy Discrimination in Los Angeles

 The Pregnancy Discrimination Act (PDA), an amendment to Title VII of the Civil Rights Act of 1964, prohibits employers from discriminating against employees based on pregnancy, childbirth, or related medical conditions.
 Under this law, it is unlawful for an employer to treat pregnant employees differently than other employees who are similarly situated.